JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-android-layout.md

 ## Adjust the implementation of Android flavors

-Previously, the Kotlin Gradle plugin eagerly created source sets that correspond to Android source sets with `debug` and `release` build types or custom flavors like `demo` and `full`.
+Previously, the Kotlin Gradle plugin eagerly created source sets that corresponded to Android source sets containing `debug` and
+`release` build types or custom flavors like `demo` and `full`.
-It made them accessible by constructions like `val androidDebug by getting { ... }`.
+It made the source sets accessible by using expressions like `val androidDebug by getting { ... }`.

-The new Android source set layout makes use of Android [`onVariants`](https://developer.android.com/reference/tools/gradle-api/8.0/com/android/build/api/variant/AndroidComponentsExtension#onVariants(com.android.build.api.variant.VariantSelector,kotlin.Function1)) to create source sets.
+The new Android source set layout makes use of Android's [`onVariants`](https://developer.android.com/reference/tools/gradle-api/8.0/com/android/build/api/variant/AndroidComponentsExtension#onVariants(com.android.build.api.variant.VariantSelector,kotlin.Function1)) to create source sets.
 It makes such expressions invalid, leading to errors like `org.gradle.api.UnknownDomainObjectException: KotlinSourceSet with name 'androidDebug' not found`.